flosskosova/foss4g-2023/content/call-for-papers/talks.md

 FOSS4G is the international geospatial community’s event, thus the main selection of talks will be done through the *open community voting* process.
 The highest-scored talks will automatically be included in the program, while the others will be reviewed by the FOSS4G 2021 Buenos Aires volunteer Program Committee.
 Its members will make sure that the conference program will be well-balanced and diverse.
 Moreover, the Program Committee will make sure that every OSGeo project has its “State of” kind of presentation.

-## Back-up plan

-You may be wondering if FOSS4G 2021 is going to be hosted online or take place face-to-face.
-The OSGeo board will make that decision during the second quarter of 2021, based on international travel restrictions, W.H.O. recommendations, and the input from the organizing committee.

-If FOSS4G 2021 is finally hosted online, we will ask for *15 minutes videos* with the accepted talks and we will have 10 minutes for online Q&A.